Firmin Van Brée: Interwar period (1918–1940)

-After the war van Bree participated in establishing many mining, industrial, agricultural and commercial companies in the Congo.
+After the war Van Brée participated in establishing many mining, industrial, agricultural and commercial companies in the Congo.

 His main interest continued to be the diamond companies.

 Forminière was restructured with its Forescom subsidiary taking over forestry, agriculture and commerce operations, and its Société Minière de la Tele subsidiary taking over gold and tin mining.

 Forminière concentrated on exploiting diamond deposits in the Tshikapa region of Kasai, and also worked deposits on behalf of other companies such as the Société minière du Bécéka from 1919.

-In 1924 Van Bree became a director of the Société Générale de Belgique.
+In 1924 Van Brée became a director of the Société Générale de Belgique.

 Diamond production in the Congo grew from 215,000 carats in 1918 to 8,360,000 carats in 1939, two thirds of world production.